Trip Highlights

 Recommended Bike Specific Clothing

-Remember that we ride 18-40 miles each day, which may be further than you are used to.
-This is why we recommend padded bike shorts and a few other things that may be new to you.
-As well, we recommend checking the weather prior to your trip departure and adjusting the below quantities accordingly based on current forecasts.
+Remember that we ride 11-40 miles each day, which may be further than you are used to.
+We recommend checking the weather prior to your trip departure and adjusting the below quantities accordingly based on current forecasts.

 -